wisgrill-lab/Maturation-Dependent-Constraints-in-the-Ability-of-Human-Monocytes-to-Initiate-Trained-Immunity/README.md

-Code repository for the publication "Maturation-Dependent Constraints in the Ability of Human Monocytes to Initiate Trained Immunity"; CURRENTLY UNDER CONSTRUCTION - FINAL UPDATES WILL FOLLOW SHORTLY
+Code repository for the publication "Maturation-Dependent Constraints in the Ability of Human Monocytes to Initiate Trained Immunity" - currently being updated.
 ================
 <p><b>Analysis: Michael Eigenschink MD</b></p>
 2025-12